Flatternschuchtern/Kyvas.Dynamics/README.md

             var factory = serviceProvider.Get<IOrganizationServiceFactory>();
             var service = factory.CreateOrganizationService(context.UserId);

-            // check if input exists and if it of desired type if (!context.InputParameters.TryGetValue("Target", out var targetObj) || !(targetObj is Entity target)) throw new InvalidPluginExecutionException(nameof(target) + " is missing.");
+            // check if input exists and if it is of desired type if (!context.InputParameters.TryGetValue("Target", out var targetObj) || !(targetObj is Entity target)) throw new InvalidPluginExecutionException(nameof(target) + " is missing.");